 Tinnitus — a chronic condition of ringing or other sounds in the ears, the symptoms of which can range from annoying to disabling — can arise from a variety of causes, including hearing loss from noise exposure, infections, reactions to drugs, and spontaneously from unknown causes.
 Once significant category is tinnitus from neck and head injuries.

 A study of tinnitus sufferers pubished in 2003 found that more than 12% reported tinnitus from neck and head injuries, with a third of these patients reporting their symptoms arose after neck injuries (such as “whiplash” type hyperextension/hyperflexion injuries) alone.
 The remainder had experienced either head injuries or a combination of head and neck injuries.
 The study also found that tinnitus from neck and head injuries tends to be significantly more severe than tinnitus from other causes.

 Hearing loss due to medication use is medically described as ototoxicity.
-Medications that can cause hearing loss or tinnitus can include prescriptions such as: antibiotics, chemotherapy treatments, nonsteroidal anti-inflammatory drugs (NSAID’s), diuretics, cardiac medications, and psychopharmacologic drugs (Xanax, Wellbutin.)
+Medications that can cause hearing loss or tinnitus can include prescriptions such as antibiotics, chemotherapy treatments, nonsteroidal anti-inflammatory drugs (NSAID’s), diuretics, cardiac medications, and psychopharmacologic drugs (Xanax, Wellbutrin.)
 A complete list of such medications can be found here.

 Tinnitus is the medical word to describe ringing or buzzing noises in the ear.
 Medically speaking tinnitus is a diagnosis but is not a disease.
 It is a condition that is associated with another injury, trauma or disorder.
 While tinnitus may feel like it just occurred out of the blue one day but it is a sign that something is wrong somewhere else.
 The initial event of causation may have been days or weeks earlier.